NCSU-Libraries/ocracoke/README.md

 ### Search a Resource

 Now that you have indexed the pages of your resources you can search inside them and get a [IIIF Content Search API](http://iiif.io/api/search/) response.
 If you are using the NCSU Libraries example you can do the following search from the host: <http://localhost:8090/search/technician-v60n1-1980-04-01?q=student>.
-The search URL follows the pattern `/search/RESOURCE_IDENTIFIER?q=QUERY`.
+The search URL follows the pattern `/search/RESOURCE_IDENTIFIER?q=QUERY` and always returns JSON.

 ### Use Search Endpoint in a IIIF Presentation Manifest